Ernst Wilhelm von Brücke: Feud

-Josef Hyrtl (1810–1894) was the head of the institute of anatomy at the University of Vienna, and a strong believer in the vitalist theory.
+Josef Hyrtl was the head of the institute of anatomy at the University of Vienna, and a strong believer in the vitalist theory.
 He and Brücke initially got along well, and it was Hyrtl's influence that allowed Brücke to be a professor at the University.
 However, the longer they worked in close quarters, the less civil they became.
 A feud started that would last throughout their academic careers.

-Hyrtl was an older traditionalist with regards to physiology.
+Hyrtl was an older traditionalist with regard to physiology.
 He was used to anatomy being the dominant method of medical teaching and training, and Brücke challenged this with his newer version of physiology, which was animal experimentation.
 Brücke built a wooden hut to house dogs for his experiments in a location near both his and Hyrtl's apartments.
-Hyrtl made complaints that the barking of the dogs was preventing him from sleeping, and this may have been true, however, his real reason for complaining was the fact that he disliked Brücke's methods of investigation into physiology.
+Hyrtl made complaints that the barking of the dogs was preventing him from sleeping, and this may have been true, however, his real reason for complaining was that he disliked Brücke's methods of investigation into physiology.

 The feud expanded into a disagreement about the function of the semicircular canals of the inner ear.
-Hyrtl believed that based on their shape, the canals were used for directional hearing, while Brücke, having previous experimental knowledge about animals, concluded that the semicircular canals of the inner ear were instead sensory organs for equilibrium.
+Hyrtl believed that, based on their shape, the canals were used for directional hearing, while Brücke, having previous experimental knowledge about animals, concluded that the semicircular canals of the inner ear were instead sensory organs for equilibrium.
 This feud was a part of a deeper disagreement having to do with the two different philosophical viewpoints— vitalism and naturalism— that Hyrtl and Brücke followed.

 Debate

-In the Nineteenth century, there was a debate about the inaccuracy in the way artists represented movement.
+In the 19th century, there was a debate about the inaccuracy in the way artists represented movement.
 This was spurred by the invention of chronophotography and the assumption that this new technology would be able to change the habits of human and animal locomotion from a more aesthetic and "conventional" (incorrect) locomotion to a more natural one.

 The debate was expanded to the idea that artists should make their representations, such as paintings and sculptures, in a way that accurately reflects the mechanics of the organism they are imitating.
-For example: artists painting a horse should paint the horse as frozen in a moment of movement that accurately reflects how a real horse moves, instead of an aesthetic, incorrect position.
+For example, artists painting a horse should paint the horse as frozen in a moment of movement that accurately reflects how a real horse moves, instead of an aesthetic, incorrect position.
 Brücke disagreed with this idea.
 He believed that artists should not be forced to contain the aesthetic of their art within parameters of reality and mechanics, because the invention of chronophotography was an ineffective stimulus for changing the locomotion of humans and animals, as it would not prompt the automatic correction of apparent impractical postures and movements.
 To this end, Brücke believed that there had been a decline in art ever since the artist endeavored to mimic perfect reality instead of seeking out beauty in its multitude of appearances.